AnyChart/docs.anychart.com/Graphics/Basics.md

 ## Overview

-If you have already used AnyChart or considered samples in our articles, you might have noticed the code like:
+If you have already used AnyChart or explored samples in our articles, you might have noticed the code like:

 ```
 // set stage